pawsey-kbuckley/docs-csm/operations/node_management/Swap_a_Compute_Blade_with_a_Different_System_Using_SAT.md

    services   cray-cps-wait-for-etcd-jb95m 0/1  Completed
    ```

-1. SSH to each worker node running CPS/DVS, and run `dmesg -T` to ensure that there are no recurring `"DVS: merge_one"` error messages as shown.
-The error messages indicate that DVS
+1. SSH to each worker node running CPS/DVS and run `dmesg -T`.

+   Ensure that there are no recurring `"DVS: merge_one"` error messages shown.
+These error messages indicate that DVS
    is detecting an IP address change for one of the client nodes.

    ```bash